 Education: The constitution stipulates that primary education shall be compulsory and free according to the state’s ability.
 The law requires nine years of compulsory education beginning at age six; however, there is no system to ensure that the provision of education is free.
 Public schools were tuition free, but students paid for supplies and uniforms.
 According to 2018 government statistics, the net enrollment rate for primary education was 88 percent, while the net enrollment rate for secondary education was 35 percent.
 Nonenrollment was substantially higher in rural than in urban areas.
 While initial attendance rates for boys and girls were similar, girls often were forced to leave school if they became pregnant and faced difficulty in obtaining school documents or transferring schools.
 Lack of sanitation facilities at some schools also led some girls to drop out upon reaching puberty.
 Overall, women and girls had lower rates of education than men and boys.

 Child Abuse: The law protects against child abuse; however, abuse in many forms was common.
 Sexual abuse of children remained a serious concern.
 Despite widespread reports of child abuse, few cases entered the judicial system.
 Observers criticized the courts for handing down shorter sentences than prescribed by law in numerous cases of sexual abuse of children.
 Incest between men and children in their immediate and extended family was a serious problem, and civil society organizations called for laws to criminalize it as a separate crime.
-Victims of incest faced a range of challenges such as limited information on the formal justice system, limited protection for the victims, threats and coercion from defendants, and social stigmatization from the family and community.
-In January the Dili District Court held an initial hearing in the case of a father alleged to have committed incest with his daughter.
-The prosecutor charged the father with sexual abuse of a minor in the form of domestic violence and incest; the father confessed to the allegations.
+Victims of incest faced a range of difficulties, such as limited information on the formal justice system, limited protection for the victims, threats and coercion from defendants, and social stigmatization from the family and community.

 While the Ministry of Education has a zero-tolerance policy for corporal punishment, there is no law on the issue, and reports indicated the practice was common.